strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 ### Disadvantages

-This option makes it challenging to troubleshoot or render a helm chart from a development machine with the `helm template` command.
+This option makes it challenging to troubleshoot or render a helm chart from a development machine with the `Helm template` command.
 Any parameters that are populated in the UI are added into the Argo Application object which can be manually duplicated on the command line when running `helm template` but this option leaves room for errors and typos.
 The future option to add a `values.yaml` file from a separate git repo does greatly improve the ability to render the chart locally, but it can leave the `values.yaml` file orphaned in the git repo without any additional context, such as the chart repo, name, and version.

 This design pattern also does not allow for any flexibility or customization to objects deployed in the chart that are not explicitly allowed by the original chart author.
 For example, if the original author of a chart does not include options to set a  `nodeSelector` in the values, users will not have the ability to set that option in a `Deployment`.